 - Q Rooftop Bar, at the funky Quirk Hotel, spans two levels so you can stake out your favorite view.

-- Kabana Rooftop, on top of the Homewood Suites downtown, has a great view of downtown and the Jame River.
-The Kabana was packed with partiers on the 4th of July, so we plan to return on a quieter night.
+- Kabana Rooftop, on top of the Homewood Suites downtown, has a great view of downtown and the James River.

 The Richmond Beer Trail includes more than 30 Virginia craft breweries in the Richmond area.
-The Scott’s Addition neighborhood is home to Ardent, Vasen, The Veilhyt, Blue Bee Cider, and Hardywood Park.
+You'll find a great collection of Richmond breweries in the Scott’s Addition neighborhood including Ardent, Vasen, The Veilhyt, Blue Bee Cider, and Hardywood Park.
+We're a little obsessed with Ardent's Sweet Potato and Sage seasonal beer!

-Triple Crossing Beer on Foushee Street has a small deck that's a nice spot on a warm evening,.
+In downtown Richmond, Triple Crossing Beer on Foushee Street has a small deck that's a nice spot on a warm evening.
 Their newer location in Fulton has a much larger tasting room and a huge patio.

 Where to Stay in Downtown Richmond VA

 Like any city, there are many hotels in Richmond VA to choose from.
 We recommend the downtown Richmond hotels if you plan to explore the riverfront.
 The area between Broad Street and the river is very walkable, though you will be walking uphill from the river.
-Here are two great options for lodging in Richmond.
+Here are three great places to stay in downtown Richmond.

 The Jefferson Hotel, Richmond, Virginia

-The Jefferson is the top choice for a romantic weekend getaway in Richmond VA.
+The Jefferson is a great choice for a romantic weekend getaway in Richmond VA.
 The beautifully renovated Gilded Age masterpiece offers sumptuous rooms in an excellent location.
 On-site dining and bars, an indoor pool, and beautiful areas like the Palm Court and Rotunda Lobby are perfect places to escape from cold or rainy weather.

 The holidays are a special time to visit The Jefferson when a huge Christmas tree and elaborate decorations fill the public areas.
 Stop in for tea, enjoy free concerts, and take a photo of the ribbon-draped alligators.
 The festivities continue throughout downtown making Richmond one of the best Christmas towns in Virginia to celebrate the holidays.